 You are busy.
 You know how tired you’ll be by the end of term.

 If you are already having trouble finding the time and energy to write during term time, you really don’t have extra time and energy to spend on decision making about writing.

 No wonder you end up half way through term despairing at the lack of time available to do any research and writing.*

 *If you don’t end up like this, let me just cheer.
 You are obviously doing something right.
 Keep doing it.

-Writing on Monday at 10 a.m.
-Eastern (whatever that is for you) will be your default setting.
+Once you have it in your calendar, writing at that time will be your default setting.
 No decision necessary.
-You might need to miss a meeting or two, but the decision will be about doing that other thing not about writing.
+It may take you a few weeks to really build that habit.
+Every once in a while you may need to skip a scheduled writing session, but the decision will be about doing that other thing not about writing.
 Your default will be writing.
 You’ll need a good reason to do something else.

 Second, line up support to help you keep that commitment.
 That might be something formal like A Meeting with Your Writing, or something you arrange with friends or colleagues.
 Figure out what works for you and put it in place.
 (There are ideas in the 15 minute/day Academic Writing Challenge materials.)

 Third, figure out how to make decisions about what to write.
 The key here is not to spend a lot of time worrying about whether what you are doing is the best thing.
 During your writing time, do something that moves one of your writing projects forward.
 Use the energy to write, not to make decisions.
 If you participate in A Meeting With Your Writing I help you with this at the beginning of every meeting.